KarthikManoj/KarthikManoj/README.md

  I'm an Ungraduate, Developer, an Enviromentalist 🍃 !!!

-- 📜 I’m currently Studying at SLIIT ♥
+- 📜 Studying at SLIIT ♥
-- 📖 I’m currently learning Flutter
+- 📖 Currently learning Flutter
 - 🌊 Beach Guy